-When someone asks how you are, do you launch into a litany of reasons that you’re crazy busy or overwhelmed?
+When someone asks how you are, do you launch into a litany of reasons that you’re crazy busy to overwhelmed?
 Do you tick off the many competing priorities that keep you from catching your breath or relaxing?
-Is there talk of being jealous of people who find time to exercise, entertain or garden?
+Do you talk about being jealous of people who find time to exercise, entertain or garden?
 Or how you’d do things differently if only you had the time?
-If this sounds familiar, it may be time to stop and ask yourself if your busyness is based on real demands.
+If so, it may be time to stop and ask yourself if your busyness is based on real demands.
 Or is your ego driving you to show off to others that you’re an important person with important things to do?

-If you get genuine pleasure out of working hard and juggling a lot, your busyness is likely rooted in an internal need to be super productive.
-That’s great.
-It’s consistent with your value system and a healthy approach to self-actualization.
-But if you only derive pleasure from being busy when you’re boasting or complaining about it to others, the real question to ask yourself is whether your busyness is taking you where you want to go.
+If you get genuine pleasure out of working hard and juggling a lot, your busyness is likely rooted in an internal need to feel super productive.
+That’s great if it’s consistent with your value system and a healthy approach to self-actualization.
+But if you only derive pleasure from being busy when you’re boasting or complaining about it, the question to ask yourself is whether your busyness is taking you where you want to go.

 When I hear people list all the things that are taking up their time, I wonder if they really need to be as busy as they say they are.
 Sometimes, we use being overwhelmed as an excuse for not getting certain things done.
-We use being soooo busy to justify why we didn’t deliver on something we promised.
+It can be a way to justify why we didn’t deliver on something we promised.
 It deflects questions about why a deadline was missed or work was not up to standard.
 Or we use being too busy as a force field designed to stop others from asking something of US, like taking on extra work, volunteering or for a favor we’d rather not perform.
 Even in these cases, there is an indirect attempt to communicate status.

-As we define and redefine work-life balance, perhaps more accurately termed work/life integration, we create the necessary space and awareness to choose how we spend our time and expend our physical and emotional energy.
-Reframe your Border Patrol’s old story about how busy you are and get on with the life for which you yearn — a life in which there is time and space for you and what’s really most important to your success and satisfaction.
+As we define and redefine work-life balance, perhaps more accurately termed work/life integration, we create the necessary space and awareness to choose how we spend our time and use our energy.
+Reframe your old story about how busy you are and get on with the life for which you yearn — a life in which there is time and space for you and what’s really most important to your success and sense of deep satisfaction.